A Unique Bosonic Symmetry in a 4D Field-Theoretic System: Introduction

 Our present investigation is essential and important on the following counts.
-First of all, in our earlier works [12-14], we have been able to show the existence of a set of {\it four} infinitesimal, continuous and off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformation operators for our present 4D BRST-quantized field-theoretic {\it combined} system of the free Abelian 3-form and 1-from gauge theories.
+First of all, in our earlier works [15-17], we have been able to show the existence of a set of {\it four} infinitesimal, continuous and off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformation operators for our present 4D BRST-quantized field-theoretic {\it combined} system of the free Abelian 3-form and 1-from gauge theories.
 We are curious to know the algebraic structure that is obeyed by these {\it fermionic} symmetry operators in our present endeavor.
 Second, we have also been able to demonstrate that our 4D theory respects a couple of discrete duality symmetry transformation operators.
-Thus, we are very eager to know {\it their} roles in the whole gamut of the algebraic structure that is respected by various kinds of symmetry transformation operators of our theory.
-Third, we lay emphasis on the roles of the CF-type restrictions on our 4D BRST-quantized theory (as far as the whole beauty of the algebraic structure is concerned).
-Fourth, out of the {\it six} anticommutators that exist amongst the {\it four} nilpotent symmetry transformation operators, it is very interesting to show that (i) the {\it two} of them absolutely anticmmute with each-other (modulo the U(1) {\it vector} gauge symmetry-type transformations), (ii) the {\it other} two anticommutators are found to be {\it zero} provided we use the {\it specific} set of {\it three} (out of the total {\it four}) CF-type restrictions that exist on our 4D theory, and (iii) the rest of the {\it two} anticomutators define the bosonic symmetry transformation operators.
-Finally, we establish that, out of the {\it above} two bosonic symmetry transformation operators, only {\it one} of them is independent on the space of quantum fields where {\it all} the four CF-type restrictions are satisfied.
+Thus, we are very eager to know {\it their} roles in the whole gamut of the algebraic structures that are respected by various kinds of symmetry transformation operators of our theory.
+Third, we lay emphasis on the roles of the CF-type restrictions on our 4D BRST-quantized theory (as far as the whole beauty of the algebraic structure(s) is concerned).
+Fourth, out of the {\it six} anticommutators that exist amongst the {\it four} nilpotent symmetry transformation operators, it is very interesting to show that (i) the {\it two} of them absolutely anticommute with each-other (modulo the U(1) {\it vector} gauge symmetry-type transformations\footnote{We observe that these specific anticommutators generate the infinitesimal and continuous symmetry transformations that change the ghost numbers of the specific set of fields (e.g. $\phi_\mu, \; \widetilde \phi_\mu, \; \beta_\mu, \; \bar\beta_\mu $) of our 4D BRST-quantized field-theoretic system (cf. Sec.
+4 below for more details).}), (ii) the {\it other} two anticommutators are found to be {\it zero} provided we use the {\it specific} set of {\it three} (out of the total {\it four}) CF-type restrictions that exist on our 4D theory, and (iii) the rest of the {\it two} anticommutators define the {\it true} bosonic symmetry transformation operators.
+Finally, we establish that, out of the {\it above} two bosonic symmetry operators, only {\it one} of them is independent on the subspace of quantum fields where {\it all} the four CF-type restrictions are satisfied.